matthias-reis/carda-gatsby/content/articles/2021/10/the-certainty-that-life-is-changing.md

 **Anne:** Your combination of elements from the electronic, shoegaze, and the ambient world leads to a very harmonic and unique kind of style.
 Did you have that in mind when you started recording it?
 Or is it more like a coincidence that the three music genres the three of you call your homes fit together so well?

 **James:** We absolutely had the intention of combining all of those genres!
 With the song "Keep The Orange Sun", it took a journey of its own.
 After hearing Cynthia's guitar parts and main vocal idea, I heard shoegaze drum and bass parts right away and decided to go with it.
-Our parts of the song came together over the course of one night.
+Our fragments of the song came together over the course of one night.
 In my mind, there is a crossover with some shoegaze and ambient.
 Kévin's additions solidified that link with his signature guitar textures and tone.
 I think we all surprised ourselves in a good way when we finished the song, and it is definitely one of my favourites on the album.

 **Anne:** The song "Certainty Of Tides" is about the certainty that life changes.
 How did you come up with this topic?